StuyCSDojo/dojo-docs/docs/source/getting_started/flask_introduction.rst

 ::

    Parent Directory/
-   |___ app.py        // this Python file contains the code for running your app; may
+   |--- app.py        // this Python file contains the code for running your app; may
    |                  // be renamed to something else
    |
-   |___ templates     // has to be named 'templates'; place all your html files here
+   |--- templates/    // has to be named 'templates'; place all your HTML files here
    |
-   |___ static        // only the 'static' directory is open for public access; store
+   |--- static/       // only the 'static' directory is open for public access; store
-   |                  // all your js, css, images, and etc here
+   |                  // all your JS, CSS, images, and etc here
    |
-   |___ utils/        // named 'utils' by convention; place all your other Python code here
+   |--- utils/        // named 'utils' by convention; place all your other Python code here
    |
-   |___ data/         // named 'data' by convention; place all your data files here
+   |--- data/         // named 'data' by convention; place all your data files here

 .. highlight:: python

 .. _flask_introduction_basic_flask:

 Basic Flask
 -----------
 Let us start with a basic Flask app: